 There is no right or wrong answer to this question since it frequently comes down to personal taste.
 A smaller number of units typically means more privacy.
 While there is a potential higher cost, should the board impose assessments, there is also less competition when you are ready to sell your unit, and many buyers are attracted to smaller, boutique-style buildings.

-There is a scarcity value attached to it since the city is full of skyscrapers, and, if it is a desirable building, there a higher chance it will outperform a larger one, using history as a guide.
+There is a scarcity value attached to it since the city is full of skyscrapers, and if it is a desirable building, there a higher chance it will outperform a larger one, using history as a guide.
 If you are an investor that plans on renting out your unit, there is also less competition, and the unit mix is critical.

 What do the maintenance or common charges cover?What do the maintenance or common charges cover?

 A co-op’s maintenance fees also cover real estate taxes, insurance, and the building’s mortgage payments.
-Asking what is inclusive in your monthly cost helps you make an apples-to-apples comparison between various buildings’ charges.
+Asking what is included in your monthly cost helps you make an apples-to-apples comparison between various buildings’ charges.
 It also prevents misunderstandings once you move in.

 What rate has maintenance/common charges increased?What rate has maintenance/common charges increased?